 Hedge accounting criteria

-The Group uses hedge accounting, if the following conditions are met:
+The Group uses hedge accounting, if the conditions established in IAS 39 are met:

 - At the inception of the hedge there is formal designation and documentation of the hedging relationship and the Group’s risk management objective and strategy for undertaking the hedge.
 That documentation includes identification of the hedging instrument, the hedged item or transaction, the nature of the risk being hedged.
 It documents also, at the inception of the hedge and through the period of hedge relationship, the assessment of the hedging instrument’s effectiveness in offsetting the exposure to changes in fair value or cash flows of the hedged item.

 - The hedge is expected to be highly effective in achieving offsetting changes in fair value or cash flows attributable to the hedged risk, consistently with the originally documented risk management strategy for that particular hedging relationship (prospective effectiveness test);

 - For cash flow hedges, a forecast transaction that is the subject of the hedge must be highly probable and must present an exposure to variations in cash flows that could ultimately affect profit or loss (high probability test);

 - The effectiveness of the hedge can be reliably measured, i.e. the fair value or cash flows of the hedged item that are attributable to the hedged risk and the fair value of the hedging instrument can be reliably measured;

 - The hedge is assessed on an ongoing basis and determined actually to have been highly effective throughout the financial reporting periods for which the hedge was designated (backward-looking effectiveness test).

 Cash flow hedge

 Cash flow hedge: a hedge of the exposure to variability in cash flows that (i) is attributable to a particular risk associated with a recognised asset or liability (such as all or some future interest payments on variable rate debt) or a highly probable forecast transaction and (ii) could affect profit or loss.